-The foreign trade volume of Turkey is around a \$300 trillion.
-Turkey by itself performs the 65% of the total export of industrial goods of the Middle East and Africa region.
-Turkey is the 6th biggest trading partner of the European Union.
-The competitive markets such as OECD, EU and the U.S. account for 65 % of Turkey's total export.

-Today, Turkey is the second after the U. S. in producing 7 different automobile trademarks.
+The figures tell their own story.
+Turkey is a manufacturing country, a major producer of a diverse range of industrial products.
+Turkey has the largest and most dynamic economy in the entire arc of countries from central Europe, down through Balkans and Eastern Mediterranean, through the Middle East and North Africa.
+Turkey exports to more than 200 countries and has a trade volume of around a \$300 billion.
+Two thirds of Turkish exports are sent out to the advanced industrial countries of the European Union, North America, and the OECD.
+Turkey is the sixth largest trading partner of the European Union.
 In the last 38 years, up until the end of 2010, Turkish contractors have undertaken almost 5.894 projects in 86 countries, with a total value of some \$187,3 billion.
 In 2010, 33 Turkish contracting companies are on the list of "Top 225 International Contractors" announced by the leading international industry magazine "ENR - Engineering News Record".
 Turkey ranked second in the world after China.
 There are 24 Turkish companies within the list of 100 biggest companies in Islamic world.
-Previously considered as a flank country, Turkey now stands as a central country in the zone on which the world intensively focuses.
-Turkey also ranks second in the world in road transportation sector following the U.S.